 Hoping to entrap Maria von Gall, who runs a courageous underground railroad for Jews in France, the Nazis kidnap her son Thomas, a brilliant 11-year-old chess master.
 An exchange arrangement goes awry and he sees her die in a hail of bullets; but he is rescued by his American father, whom he has never met before, and who plans to flee with him to Spain.
 However, Queen Maria had solemnly entrusted her little pawn Thomas with a precious secret and a terrifying mission, and it was time for him to move.
 A pawn may become an important piece by slowly, quietly advancing all the way through the enemy's ranks.
 Or a pawn may die trying.
 Retreat is what a pawn can never do.
-Written by

 Did You Know?

 In the scene where he is made to play chess against one of the Nazi Officers, the sweat beads on his forehead are real.
 See more

 The photo that is taken from the boy by Gregor Lämmle (and shown in black/whit) does not match the photo later on in the movie.
 The first picture is taken straight towards the boy; the second picture is taken from a slight angle to the left (15% or so).
 See more